Answers to users’ most frequently asked questions.

 We use probabilities because we think it's an easier framework than American odds.
 In simple terms, the price of a contract equals the probability of the outcome occurring.
 For example, if the Phillies are trading at a buy of $55, then the probability of them winning is 55%.
 If they do win, then the contract settles at $100, for a profit of $45 per contract.

-A contract is a unit of betting.
-Users buy a number of contracts on a sporting outcome that translates into amount wagered.
-Contracts are priced to reflect the probability of an outcome occurring.
+A share is a unit of betting.
+Users buy a number of shares on a sporting outcome that translates into amount wagered.
+Shares are priced to reflect the probability of an outcome occurring.

 Yes, you can always trade in the market, whether you want to increase, reduce or close your position.
 Sporttrade will allow you to manage your portfolio in the best possible way.